 Breaking out of Credit Debt, Student Loans, and Financial Distress

 Your loans and credit are as high as a mortgage, so you still can’t quite relax or enjoy your money the way you planned.
 Imagine giving away $5,000 and loving it every minute of it!
 What if you could pledge $2,500 to your favorite charity and not worry about it?
-That’s exactly what we did on Giving Tuesday for our favorite local charity and raised matching funds!
+That’s exactly what we do on Giving Tuesday for our favorite local charity and raised matching funds!
 Not bad if you consider I was once bankrupt!
 My husband and I are not completely debt free yet, but once you reach a certain level of income, it’s still important to give back and find a balance while you crush your financial goals.
 There are so many high performing professionals – managers, business owners, healthcare workers, and others, who love their career, but can’t seem to break out of debt.
 They are struggling with credit debt racked up during undergrad, or related to care giving responsibilities.
 If this sounds like you, don’t worry.
 There are ways you can get the financial freedom you deserve.

 Visions from Before College